ploynawapan/ploynawapan.github.io/_pages/cv.md

 * Spring 2021: Edward Sanford Hammond Mathematics Prize, Bowdoin College
   * Awarded to a senior who is completing mathematics major with distinction.
 * Spring 2021: Phi Beta Kappha, Alpha of Maine Chapter, ME, USA
-* 2019 - 2021: Smyth Mathematics Prize}, Bowdoin College
+* 2019 - 2021: Smyth Mathematics Prize, Bowdoin College
   * Awarded to a student with the highest grades in mathematics during the first two years.
 Both the number of courses and their difficulty were considered.
 * 2019: Kibbe Science Fellowship, Bowdoin College, ME, USA
   * Fellowship for summer research in STEM that supported the research titled "An Alternative Approach to Computing  &beta;(2k+1)" in summer 2019.